-Considering the album sold over 30 million copies and was no. 1 worldwide, for many weeks it’s fair to say Mark Knopfler’s brass bodied 1937 National Style Resonator exposed this particular type of guitar to a whole new audience.
+Considering the album sold over 30 million copies and was no. 1 worldwide, for many weeks it’s fair to say Mark Knopfler’s brass-bodied 1937 National Style Resonator exposed this particular type of guitar to a whole new audience.

-Generally speaking however, resonator guitars tend to provide more sustain, a brighter mid range and a more pronounced and immediate attack which in some cases provides a ‘banjo’ like ‘piercing’ tone, especially when played with a slide.
+Generally speaking, however, resonator guitars tend to provide more sustain, a brighter mid-range, and a more pronounced and immediate attack which in some cases provides a ‘banjo-like’ piercing tone, especially when played with a slide.

-How the Resonator Guitar gets its sound
+How the resonator guitar gets its sound

 As you can see in the image below, the internal workings of the resonator guitar (this particular configuration is a simplified version of the spider resonator cone model) compared to a standard acoustic guitar are quite different.

-While the standard acoustic guitar’s tone relies heavily on the tone woods the guitar is made from the resonator guitar transfers the vibration from the strings to the bridge which is connected to the resonator or resonators (metal cones that reside directly beneath the guitars sound plate).
+While the standard acoustic guitar’s tone relies heavily on the tonewoods the guitar is made from the resonator guitar transfers the vibration from the strings to the bridge which is connected to the resonator or resonators (metal cones that reside directly beneath the guitars sound plate).

 Why use a cone shape?

-If you think about it, if trying to move air in a fanning motion with a flat sheet of composite paper (e.g. the material speaker diaphragms most commonly use) the paper will fold.
-However when shaped like a cone it is much stiffer and far less likely to fold, allowing for greater resonance by providing greater strength while utilising a thin, yet stiff configuration.
+If you think about it, if trying to move air in a fanning motion with a flat sheet of composite paper (e.g. the material speaker diaphragms most commonly use) the paper would usually fold.
+However when shaped like a cone it is much stiffer and far less likely to fold, allowing for greater resonance by providing greater strength while utilizing a thin, yet stiff configuration.

 The three types of resonator

-While there are many differences between models of resonator guitar, for example steel, brass and timber body variations, along with round or square neck models.
+While there are many differences between models of resonator guitar, for example, steel, brass, and timber body variations, along with round or square neck models.
 The major difference between resonator guitars along with being the largest influence on the guitar’s tone is the configuration of the resonators residing in the guitar body.

-|The biscuit style resonator is the least complicated resonator of the main three.|
+|Biscuit Style Resonator||The biscuit-style resonator is the least complicated resonator of the main three.|

 It is essentially an inverted, spun metal cone with a small hardwood center, known as the ‘biscuit’.